AndFroSwe/checkpath/README.md

 ## Disclaimer

-* This is a toy project and is not intended for production use (duh!).
+* This is a toy project and is not intended for production use (duh!)
-* This was not vibe code, despite the use of emojis in prints.
+* This was not vibe coded, despite the use of emojis in prints.
 I just thought it looked nice :)
 * Only tested on Windows